 The project group conducted a life cycle analysis Andrew’s environmental impact in regards to greenhouse gas emissions, water consumption, and wood consumption based on three components: paper, printers, and toner.
 Based on the group’s analysis, paper use had the greatest contribution to Andrew’s overall environmental impact.
 Therefore, paper choice was the most influential factor of Andrew Printing’s overall environmental impact.
 The project group recommended that Andrew’s incorporation of 100% recycled paper would reduce wood consumption and solid waste disposed of in landfills, take less energy to produce recycled paper, and generate much less pollution.
 Additionally, the project group also proposed that individual departments take a stronger stance on curbing unnecessary printing to curb CMU's environmental impact.
 CMU's continual commitment to sustainable practices is an ongoing effort and is aided by projects such as this one.

-The impact of EPP Projects has and continues to help direct the conversation when it comes to the development of the university's policies and helps the administration create more effective policy measures.
+The impact of EPP Projects continues to help direct the conversation when it comes to the development of the university's policies and helps the administration create more effective policy measures.
 We look forward to the outcomes of future EPP projects and to see how they will help shape community policies.